 The East Wing Biennial is a contemporary student-led art exhibition at The Courtauld Institute of Art.
 Based in Somerset House, The Courtauld is an international leader for the study of Art History and Conservation.
 The accompanying gallery houses a world-renowned collection including works by Rubens and Van Gogh.

-This year’s exhibition endeavours to do something new.
-London based student artists will have the opportunity to have their works seen in the world-renowned Courtauld Institute within the historic surrounds of Somerset House.
+The 13th exhibition endeavoured to do something new.
+London based student artists had their works seen in the world-renowned Courtauld Institute within the historic surrounds of Somerset House.

 “Faced with seminar rooms of such bareness, that the eye and mind revolted… I decided, by hook or by crook, to find some contemporary art to destroy all the vestiges of such nudity, and by this act restore to its rightful position art in everyday surroundings” — Joshua Compston, 1991